bandonga/bandonga.github.io/_RHCSA/02-essencial.md

 Some commands are documented only in the *info system*.
 If that is the case, the “see also” section of the man page of that command will tell you that "The full documentation is maintained as a Texinfo manual."
 If that happens, you can read the Info page using the command `pinfo`.

 The is also the *documentation files*, copied to the `/usr/share/doc directory`, for services and larger systems that are a bit more complex.

+> To get help on shell *built-in* (internal) commands use `help` command, such as `help export`.

 #### Help from Red Hat